 Accidental Death Policies

-Since Accidental Death Policies tend to be a bit easier to understand while simultaneously being the most frequently “misunderstood” product out there, we wanted to begin our “alternative” products discuss with them so that anyone considering one of these “types” of policies will know exactly what they are paying for before applying for coverage.
+Since Accidental Death Policies tend to be a bit easier to understand while simultaneously being the most frequently “misunderstood” product out there, we wanted to begin our “alternative” products discussion with them so that anyone considering one of these “types” of policies will know precisely what they are paying for before applying for coverage.

 So, let’s begin our discussion…

 By stating very clearly that accidental death policies are NOT TRUE LIFE INSURANCE POLICIES.
-This is why you don’t need to be a licensed life insurance agent to sell them and why they aren’t going to provide you with any coverage in the event that you die of a “natural” cause of death.
+This is why you don’t need to be a licensed life insurance agent to sell them and why they aren’t going to provide you with any coverage if you die of a “natural” cause of death.

 “What do you mean by NATURAL CAUSE of death?”

-Or from some kind of complication that one might experience as a result of liver failure!
+Or from some complications that one might experience as a result of liver failure!

 These types of products…

-Are only going to provide a death benefit to your family if you die from an accidental cause or any cause of death that isn’t “illness based”.
+You are only going to provide a death benefit to your family if you die from an accidental cause or any cause of death that isn’t “illness-based.”
 Examples that would typically qualify as an Accidental Cause of death would typically include:

 Guaranteed Issue Life Insurance

-A Guaranteed Issue Life Insurance policy, on the other hand, is A TRUE LIFE INSURANCE PRODUCT.
-This means that you do need to be a licensed life insurance agent to sell them, and “ultimately,” they will provide an individual with true-life insurance coverage.
+On the other hand, a Guaranteed Issue Life Insurance policy is A TRUE LIFE INSURANCE PRODUCT.
+This means you need to be a licensed life insurance agent to sell them, and “ultimately,” they will provide an individual with true-life insurance coverage.
 Now we say “ultimately” because when you purchase a Guaranteed Issue Life Insurance Policy, you’re purchasing a life insurance policy that has a “catch” to it.

 And…